EliAndrewC/l7r/setting/l7r.md

 With that being said, religious orders must necessarily have a hierarchy in order to run a large organization.
 Here is what that typically looks like:

 - An Initiate is one who has begun the process of joining a religious order but is not yet a full member.
-Many who become initiates decide against joining an order, and this never attain any higher standing within any temple.
+Many who become initiates decide against joining an order, and thus never attain any higher standing within any temple.

 - A Novice is the lowest level of monk, who has joined an order but not yet sworn all of their religious vows.
 A novice would typically have sworn only a vow of obedience to the order, but not any of the more significant vows which help them on their path to enlightenment and spiritual development.